- Low progesterone levels can make it difficult for women to get pregnant or carry a baby to full term.

 For severe symptoms of menopause, hormone therapy usually consists of a combination of estrogen and progesterone.
 Women who take estrogen without progesterone are at increased risk of developing endometrial cancer.
-However, progesterone is not necessary for women who no longer have a uterus.

 Hormone therapy may increase the risk of stroke, blood clots, and gallbladder troubles.
 If you’ve had breast cancer or endometrial cancer, your doctor will probably advise against hormone therapy.
-Women with a history of liver disease, blood clots, or stroke shouldn’t take hormone therapy.
+Women with a history of liver disease, blood clots, or stroke shouldn’t undergo hormone therapy.